nanok66/one-click-hugo-cms/site/content/values/_index.md

       This customer wanted to wash upwards of 40 kegs per hour.
 For this the triple head, with liquid sensor and pressure sensor was recommended.
 The customer also wanted to use an external sanitizer tank, you can see there are 2 pumps on this washer but only one 30 gallon detergent tank.

     imageUrl: "/img/triple head washer.jpg"
-  - heading: "Single origin"
-    text: >
-      Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usuall the place it was grown to whatever degree available.
-    imageUrl: "/img/about - kyles washer.jpg"
   - heading: "Double Station with recycling sanitizer tank"
     text: >
       This model was made for a customer who wanted an acid/sani tank in addition to the standard caustic/detergent tank.
 The thermometer is the only required sensor for all machines.
 In addition, this model features a liquid sensor to move to the next step the moment the kegs are clear.
 Level switches are installed in both chemical tanks for dry fire protection and auto filling each tank.
 An adjustable pressure switch is used to consistently charge the kegs with CO2.
 The tanks on this washer are rectangular with a total volume of 25 gallons.